 Sustainable Environmental Initiatives – an example is: Use of Solar Power to Operate Cooling Tower Fans.

-Equipment & Materials – an example is: Utilisation of Innovative Materials and Techniques associated with Refrigeration or Lighting or Air Conditioning Equipment to achieve lower operating costs and minimization of greenhouse gas emissions.
+Equipment & Materials – an example is: Utilisation of Innovative Materials and Techniques associated with refrigeration or airconditioning equipment to achieve lower operating costs and minimization of greenhouse gas emissions.

 Students undertaking research as part of their further education studies may consider applying for a research grant to assist with part of their study program.

 Each grant generally will be limited to $20,000 maximum to be utilised within a period of two years maximum.
 Applications for grants in excess of this amount will need to demonstrate special circumstances.

 Find out how to apply for funding for a research grant.

 The Foundation’s research process is straightforward and grounded in our belief in and reliance on our many industry partners.

 The Trustees of the Research Fund give freely of their time to serve on the Trust.
 They collectively have many years of experience in the industry and have an active voice in defining Foundation’s research agenda.

 - The Trustees may publish a Request for Proposals to a mailing list of academics and industry consultants.